slamander/website/content/talk/samc_iale/index.md

 ---
-title: Expanding the scope of connectivity modeling with Markov chains: perspectives and applications in R
+title: "Expanding the scope of connectivity modeling with Markov chains: perspectives and applications in R"
-summary: Associated with the International Association of Landscape Ecologists (IALE) meeting
+summary: "Associated with the International Association of Landscape Ecologists (IALE) meeting"
 authors:
-- Robert J Fletcher
+- RJ Fletcher
+- Andrew Marx
+- Maru Iezzi
 - admin
-- Thomas Smith
 tags:
 - workshop
 - Spatial absorbing Markov chains